klonyyy/MCUViewer/README.md

 5. Drag and drop the variable to the plot area.``
 6. Make sure the debug probe is connected and a proper type is selected (STLink/JLink).
 Download your executable to the microcontroller and press the `STOPPED` button.

-In case of any problems, please try the example/STMViewer_test CubeIDE project and the corresponding STMViewer_test.cfg project file.
+In case of any problems, please try the example/MCUViewer_test CubeIDE project and the corresponding MCUViewer_test.cfg project file.
 Please remember to build the project and update the elf file path in the `Options -> Acqusition` Settings.

 ### Trace Viewer
 1. Turn on the SWO pin functionality - in CubeMX System Core -> SYS Mode and Configuration -> choose Trace Asynchronous Sw